adambard/learnxinyminutes-docs/tcl.html.markdown

 }

-# The "coroutine" command creates a separate call stack, along with a command
+# "coroutine" creates a new call stack, a new routine to enter that call stack,
-# to enter that call stack.
-The "yield" command suspends execution in that
+# and then calls that routine.  "yield" suspends evaluation in that stack and
-# stack:
+# returns control to the calling stack:
 proc countdown count {
-    #send something back to the initial "coroutine" command
+    # send something back to the creater of the coroutine, effectively pausing
+    # this call stack for the time being.
-    yield
+    yield [info coroutine]

     while {$count > 1} {
         yield [incr count -1]